taskschd1145/The-Strange-Idea-of-Taskschd1145/README.md

-# The Strange Idea of- askschd1145
+# The Strange Idea of Taskschd1145
 [中文](README_cn.md)
 ## What is this?
 This is a NeoForge mod for Minecraft 1.21.1,